kenhkan/ng-musical-brunch/README.md

 ### App file structure

 There is no convention here.
-Scripts and styles recognized by Harp are compiled.
+Scripts and styles recognized by Harp are compiled and automatically included when `grunt watch` is run.
 Anything else (including markups) is treated as assets and are transferred as-is for your deployment.

-The file `_entry.ejs` is automatically managed to include references to compiled scripts and styles.
+The file `_main.ejs` is automatically managed to include references to compiled scripts and styles.
 Do *not* save a user markup file to that filename.
 This is a layout file that is automatically applied on the `404.html` file.